 For more information on any of the above, please contact Lee

-books will be used.
+books can be used.

 The reading list is on the schedule above.
 We will use

-chapters and section from
+chapters and sections from:

 There are many other useful texts